 Sponsored by Williston Elementary School Safety Patrol

-Please come out to help the WES Safety Patrollers raise money for their trip
+We raised nearly $12,000 that will help the WES Safety Patrollers for their trip

 to Washington, D.C., June 16-20, 2014!

 Thank you to the parents and community who have contributed to the first submission of the BOX TOP$ for Education Program here at WES.
 We were able to raise over $450 through your community support.
 This money will be used to fund the Accelerated Reader program and provide additional books in our library.
 We humbly ask for your continued support in making this a successful program by collecting and sending in the box tops.
 Please encourage friends and family to become a part of this wonderful and simple fundraiser by clipping the box tops on supported products.
 Thank you for your wonderful support in supporting our children at WES.

 What's going on at our school?

 Please check back often to see the frequently updated calendar.
 Events will be added as they are planned.
 We hope you find this helpful in keeping up to date with important dates and events!